 Created with the same pure, natural ingredients used by the first Willow McGrain, and handcrafted with the same loving care in South Carolina’s Lowcountry, Willow McGrain’s Heritage Shortbread is bound to please.Ideal for gifts and get-togethers, you can make Willow McGrain’s Heritage Shortbread your own family tradition.

-The secrete recipe for Willow McGrain’s HERITAGE SHORTBREAD was never written but handed down mother to daughter for generations.
+The secret recipe for Willow McGrain’s HERITAGE SHORTBREAD was never written but handed down mother to daughter for generations.
 It was a treasured secret and the custodian of the recipe was honor bound not to reveal it.
 Late in her life, Willow McGrain’s mother, Margaret, bequeathed to her the family recipe.

 Willow was blessed with the talent to replicate her mother’s recipe, but found that while the proper ingredients were essential for success, there was one important ingredient that had to come from the heart.
 It was not so much an ingredient, but a belief that this delicate shortbread could evoke a time before, with suggestions of her beloved Scotland, of home and hearth, and of the McGrain heritage.